qusma/QDMS/readme.md

 The QUSMA Data Management System (QDMS) is a client/server system for acquiring, managing, and distributing low-frequency historical and real-time data, written in C#.

-The server acts as a broker between clients and external data sources, as well as a local storage of historical data.
+The server acts as a broker between clients and external data sources, as well as a local database of historical data.
 The server UI allows its use without the need for a client application.
 [Here's a rough view of how the systems are connected to each other](http://i.imgur.com/oRbwoiG.png).

 A client library is provided which can access the server either locally or over a network, to request data, metadata, etc. A simple sample application showing usage of the client can be found [here](https://github.com/qusma/qdms/blob/master/SampleApp/Program.cs).

-QDMS uses MySQL for storage, ZeroMQ and Protocol Buffers for client/server communications, MahApps.Metro for the interface, and ib-csharp to communicate with IB's TWS.
+QDMS uses MySQL or SQL Server for storage, ZeroMQ and Protocol Buffers for client/server communications, MahApps.Metro for the interface, and ib-csharp to communicate with IB's TWS.

 If you wish to contribute, fork the repo and send a pull request with your changes.